mikebelanger/StrengthTracker/README.md

 6. Enter `nimble frontend` to compile the front-end code into js, and make it servable by jester.
 7. Finally, start the server by entering `nim c -r src/backend/server.nim`

 From there, follow the prompt.
-You'll be told to visit http://localhost:5000 in a browser.
-Do so and from there, the app should present itself.
+You should be asked to open http://localhost:5000 in a browser.

 Please let me know of any issues.